zocker-160/ifm/doc/usage.rst

 Here's a summary of the command-line options (which can be abbreviated), starting with the output options:

+.. cmdoption:: -m, --map [sections]

--m, --map  Draw a map of the game.
-You can optionally specify a list of the
-	   map sections to print.
+   Draw a map of the game.
+You can optionally specify a list of the map sections to print.
 The list is a comma-separated set of map section numbers (starting from 1) and can include ranges.
 For example, the argument ``1,3-5`` would print map sections 1, 3, 4 and 5.
 If the list isn't specified, all sections are printed.

+.. cmdoption:: -i, --items

--i, --items   Print a list of items which appear in the game.
+   Print a list of items which appear in the game.

+.. cmdoption:: -t, --tasks

--t, --tasks   Print a list of tasks required to solve the game.
+   Print a list of tasks required to solve the game.

+.. cmdoption:: -f, --format=FORMAT

--f, --format=FORMAT  Specify the output format.
+   Specify the output format.

+.. cmdoption:: -o, --output=FILE

--o, --output=FILE  Write to the specified file, instead of stdout.
+   Write to the specified file, instead of stdout.

 Next comes the auxiliary options:

+.. cmdoption:: -I, --include=DIR

--I, --include=DIR  Prepend the specified directory to the library and
-       	           include file search path.
+   Prepend the specified directory to the library and include file search path.
 This option may be repeated.

+.. cmdoption:: -S, --style=STYLE

--S, --style=STYLE  Set a global style.
-See Customization_ for more
+   Set a global style.
+See Customization_ for more details.
-    	           details.
 This option may be repeated.

--s, --set VAR=VALUE  Set a customization variable.
-This overrides any
+.. cmdoption:: -s, --set VAR=VALUE

-    	 	     settings in the input files.
+   Set a customization variable.
+This overrides any settings in the input files.
 This option may be repeated.

+.. cmdoption:: --noinit

---noinit  Don't read your personal init file.
+   Don't read your personal init file.

+.. cmdoption:: -w, --nowarn

--w, --nowarn  Don't print warnings.
+   Don't print warnings.

+.. cmdoption:: -e, --errors=NUM

--e, --errors=NUM  Print this many errors before aborting (default: 10).
-If
-    	          set to zero, print all errors.
+   Print this many errors before aborting (default: 10).
+If set to zero, print all errors.

 Finally, here are the information options:

+.. cmdoption:: --show=TYPE

---show=TYPE  Show one of several types of information, and exit.
-The TYPE
-      	     argument can be one of:
+   Show one of several types of information, and exit.
+The ``TYPE`` argument can be one of:

    ``maps``
 	   Show a list of all the map sections defined in the input.
 This is useful for finding the numbers of the map sections you want to print.

    ``path``
 	   Show the directories that are searched for library and include files.

    ``vars``
 	   Show a complete list of defined variables, in a format suitable for feeding back into IFM.
 See `Output Variables`_.

+.. cmdoption:: -v, --version

--v, --version  Print the program version.
+   Print the program version.

+.. cmdoption:: -h, --help

--h, --help  Just print some usage information.
+   Just print some usage information.

 Types of Output
 ===============